 - 1/4 teaspoon salt

 - In a small saucepan, melt chocolate in water.
 Stir in food coloring if desired.
 Remove from the heat; cool completely.
 In a large bowl, cream shortening and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Combine the flour, baking soda and salt; add to the creamed mixture alternately with sour cream.
 Add cooled chocolate mixture; beat on medium speed for 1 minute.

-- Pour into a greased 13-in. x 9-in. baking dish.
-Bake at 350° for 35-40 minutes or until a toothpick inserted near the center comes out clean.
+- Pour into a greased 13x9-in. baking dish.
+Bake at 350° for 35-40 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.